 The choice of patent databases highly depends on the motive beneath it, or in other words, the type of patent search involved.
-For instance, for a prior art search that is for current litigation, you would want to choose a patent database which covers the patent documents of most of the patent offices.
-Exhaustiveness is going to be a key for you here.
+For instance, for a prior art search that is for current litigation, you would want to choose a patent database that covers the patent documents of most of the patent offices.
+Exhaustiveness is going to be the key for you here.

 We look up patents for various reasons, and it is important to find the ideal database or tool which meets your needs and synchronizes with your motives.
 However, looking for the ideal patent database can be pretty intimidating if you aren’t fully aware of the features it offers.
 This, in turn, makes your patent search difficult.

 To make your life easier and your searches better, we have compiled a list of patent databases, both free and commercial with a brief overview, so you can figure which database is best for you.